TrueSelph/langchain_model_action/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/TrueSelph/langchain_model_action)
 ![GitHub](https://img.shields.io/github/license/TrueSelph/langchain_model_action)

-This action provides a JIVAS action wrapper for the LangChain library to invoke LLM calls, facilitating abstracted interfacing with large language models (LLM).
+This action provides a JIVAS action wrapper for the LangChain library to invoke LLM calls, facilitating abstracted interfacing with large language models (LLMs).
 As a core action, it simplifies and streamlines interactions with LLMs.
 The package is a singleton and requires the Jivas library version 2.0.0.
 It also depends on various Python packages for its functionality, including `openai` and different components of the LangChain ecosystem.

+Additionally, this action supports streaming responses when the `streaming` flag is set in the interact configuration, enabling real-time output from the underlying LLM.

 ## Package Information